SoftUni-Internal/interactive-content/EN/06-Forms/04-Reactive-Forms.md

 # Reactive Forms Module

-In order to use reactive forms we need the **Reactive Forms Module**.
+To use reactive forms, we need the **Reactive Forms Module**.

 ```js
 import { ReactiveFormsModule } from '@angular/forms'
 ```

-After importing the **Reactive Forms Module** we have access to all the needed directives like:
+After importing the **Reactive Forms Module**, we have access to all the needed directives like:
 - **formGroup**
 - **formControl** and **formControlName**
 - **formGroupName**